TERMS & CONDITIONS

 19.1.
 If we buy a domain name on your behalf, then we own that domain, until you have paid the cost of this domain name plus our administration charge.
 We charge for the cost of the domain name from a reputable online marketplace (currently NamesCo.) and a £20 + VAT administration fee to cover our costs in processing this order, though we reserve the right to vary our fees at any time.
 You are free to purchase your own domain name, but you then need to provide us with access to the DNS control panel when we need it in order to make your website live OR you undertake to update your DNS control panel yourself using the IP address information that we will provide.
 We shall not be liable any damages related to loss of website or e-mail services that result from incorrectly applied DNS updates.

 19.3.
-In all cases, where you have paid for a domain for a specific period, you own the domain and you are free to transfer it away from us at any time.
-We may charge an administration fee for the domain transfer service (currently £50 + VAT), depending on the circumstances and work required to effect the transfer.
+In all cases, where you have paid for a domain for a specific period, you own the title to the domain and you are free to transfer it away from us at any time.
+We may at our discretion charge an administration fee for the domain transfer service (currently £50 + VAT), depending on the circumstances and work required to affect the transfer.
 This domain transfer fee shall not be unreasonable and shall be to cover our administration costs in carrying out this process.

 19.4.
 If we renew a domain on your behalf and you subsequently fail to pay the domain renewal fee by the due date, we will then take ownership of the domain.